MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ### Create Copilot for Security prompts in the Microsoft Entra admin center (preview)

 Copilot for Security is a part of the Microsoft Entra admin center, use it to create your own prompts.
 Launch Copilot from a globally available button in the menu bar.
-Click-to-run Starter Prompts appear at the top of the Copilot window.
-Suggested Prompts may also appear after a response, these are predefined prompts that Copilot selects based on the skill used in the prior response.
+Choose from a set of Starter Pprompts that appear at the top of the Copilot window or enter your own in the prompt bar to get started.
+Suggested Prompts may also appear after a response, these are predefined prompts that Copilot selects based on the prior response.

 :::image type="content" source="./media/copilot-security-entra/security-copilot-entra-admin-center.png" alt-text="Screenshot that shows Security Copilot in the Microsoft Entra admin center.":::

-Specific scenarios supported by Microsoft Entra skills:
+Specific scenarios supported by Copilot in Microsoft Entra skills:

-- As an IT admin, I need to troubleshoot user’s sign-in events.
+- Troubleshoot a user’s sign-in events.
-- As an IT admin or SOC Analyst, I need details about these users and groups.
+- Find details about users and groups.
-- As an IT admin or SOC Analyst, I need to understand changes made in Entra to users, roles, groups, and apps in audit log details.
+- Find and summarize changes made to users, roles, groups, and apps from Microsoft Entra audit log details.
-- As an IT admin or SOC Analyst, I want Copilot to help me improve security posture and reduce application / workload identity risk.
+- Improve your security posture and reduce application/workload identity risk.
-- As an IT admin or SOC Analyst, I need to see relevent [Microsoft Entra documentation](/entra/) while investigating incidents.

-Copilot responses in the Microsoft Entra admin center only use Microsoft Entra, Microsoft Intune, Windows AutoPatch, Cloud PC, and Microsoft Documentation skills and not skills for other services such as Microsoft Defender XDR or Microsoft Purview.
+- Learn more about Microsoft Entra and receive guidance on identity & access administration from relevant [Microsoft Entra documentation](/entra/).

 ### Summarize a user's risk level